-The kettle-shaped device has undergone changes in style and popularity over the years but has always worked by forcing hot water up through an internal tube and then dripping over coffee grounds.
-The downside of this process is that it’s easy to essentially overcook the coffee, leading to a burnt and bitter cup of joe.
+The kettle-shaped device has undergone changes in style and popularity over the years but has always worked by forcing hot water up through an internal tube and then dripping the water over coffee grounds.
+The downside of this process is that it’s easy to overcook the coffee and get a burnt and bitter cup of joe.

 While this remains a concern, it is preventable and shouldn't ward off interested customers.
 The items on this list offer select advantages over standard coffee makers, including their affordability, ease of use, and compact size.

-This classic looking Farberware percolator looks like it would be at home in a 1950’s kitchen, yet it’s not so retro that it would clash with a modern kitchen.
-It has a polished stainless steel exterior, a black handle that stays cool, and a glass top knob so you can watch the coffee as it brews.
+This Farberware percolator looks like it would be at home in a 1950s kitchen, yet it’s not so retro that it would clash with a modern kitchen.
+It has a polished stainless steel exterior and a glass knob (or plastic, depending on the item size) so you can watch the coffee as it brews.

-You can purchase the item in either an 8 or 12 cup model.
-The filter basket is designed so you don’t need paper filters, so you won’t need to buy anything but your favorite coffee beans.
+You can purchase the item in either an 8- or 12-cup model.
+The filter basket is designed so you don’t need paper filters, so you won’t need to buy anything but your favorite coffee beans to brew at home.
 When you’re done brewing, this is dishwasher safe, for effortless cleaning.

 The price is right on this 9-cup percolator.
 The pot, lid, screen filter, and basket are all made from aluminum, so this is lightweight yet safe to use on the stove or when you’re camping.
 However, it won’t work on induction cooktops.
 The clear top knob lets you watch the brewing process, and the plastic handle stays cool while you brew.

 Style: Stovetop | Capacity: 9 cups | Dishwasher-safe: No | Dimensions: 7.8 x 4.96 x 7.48 inches

 Cook N Home 8-Cup Coffee Percolator

 Exterior size markings